 Individual Studies in Interior Design

-Credits: 1 to 6; can be repeated with change in content up to 6 credits.
-Prereq: department chair permission.
+Credits: 1 to 6; can be repeated for up to 6 credits.
+Prereq: consent of department chair.

 Special areas of study in interior design adjusted to the needs of the individual student.